uijaz/DFA-Framework/README.md

 ### **Why Choose DFA?**
 - Easy to use, no extensive training required.
-- Structured steps with prompts for actionable inquiry.
+- Structured stages with prompts for actionable inquiry.
 - Bridges the gap between problem analysis and concrete actions.
 - Encourages clarity, measurable outcomes, and practical results.
 - Promotes collaboration, alignment, and accountability.